valentina-s/ooi_sonar/notes/ooi_sonar_notes_2019.md

 	- `check_lambda_rank_sweep_revisit_1e4.m`: check results from `lambda_20190617_rank`

 ## 2019/06/20
 * Modified `palm_nmf_detail.m` so that can save only a subset of iterations by passing an varargin.
-The  code is background compatible, so with no additional varargin all iterations are saved.
+The code is backward compatible, so with no additional varargin all iterations are saved.
 This was because the memory problem for ss-NMF decomposition at higher rank is due to the large matrix that needs to be kept around when all iterations are saved (--> note this is because the results are only saved at once when the whole decomposition is finished.
 Consider changing it so that each step is saved incrementally --> can we do this for MAT files??).
 * Added `subsample_saved_results.m` to subsample previously saved results to reduce space requirements, especially since at large iterations the objective varies only very slowly.
 The subsampling takes equal numbers of points for each order of magnitude.
 	- reduced file size in folders:
 		- `/decomp_beta`